 Is it possible for a woman to be pregnant and still have periods?

-If I had three normal periods and the fourth is delayed, could I have become pregnant before the first period?
+If I had three normal periods and the fourth is delayed, could I have fallen pregnant before the first one?

 Absolutely not.
 Every menstruation means a cycle without embryo; therefore, if you had unsafe sexual intercourse before a series of regular periods, pregnancy is unlikely the reason for the delay.